jwashek/exagora.me/_posts/3-15-2023-changed-life.md

 ---
 title: "Should Christians Live a Changed Life?"
-excerpt: "Some Christians claim that living a changed life presupposes a "turning-from-sin" heresy, but is this true?"
+excerpt: "Some Christians claim that living a changed life presupposes a turning-from-sin heresy, but is this true?"
 image:
   path: /images/changed-life.webp
   caption: "Photo from [Science of People]([x](https://www.scienceofpeople.com/how-to-change/))"